Current Training Grants

 Drug Abuse Training Program (NIH/NIDA)

-Objective of Grant: The goals of this training program are to produce well-rounded individuals 1) who are knowledgeable about the basic science and clinical aspects of substance abuse; 2) who are familiar with treatment strategies, and 3) who are trained to appreciate and conduct independent research in the area of substance use, abuse and dependence.
+Grant Objective: The goals of this training program are to produce well-rounded individuals who are knowledgeable about the basic science and clinical aspects of substance abuse, familiar with treatment strategies, and trained to appreciate and conduct independent research in the area of substance use, abuse and dependence.

 Training in Craniofacial & Oral Health Research (T-COHR)

-Objective of grant: The overarching objective of the training program is to train an interdisciplinary cadre of talented investigators for careers in dental, oral, and craniofacial science.
-Training activities are thematically grouped in four strategic areas of research focus: (1) infection and immunity, (2) oral and systemic health, (3) oral cancer, and (4) regenerative medicine/bioengineering.
+Grant Objective: The overarching objective of the training program is to train an interdisciplinary cadre of talented investigators for careers in dental, oral, and craniofacial science.
+Training activities are thematically grouped in four strategic areas of research focus: infection and immunity, oral and systemic health, oral cancer, and regenerative medicine/bioengineering.

 Training in Alcohol Treatment Research (NIH/NIAAA)